Is your bearded dragon sick, and you’re worried it might die?

 Causes Of Death For Bearded Dragons

-If you are wracking your brain trying to figure out what happened to your beloved pet, a vet will be able to do a necropsy and tell you the exact cause.
+If you are wracking your brain trying to figure out what happened to your beloved pet, a vet will be able to do an autopsy and tell you the exact cause.

 We have included a list of possible causes of death for your animal: